myriadrf/LimeADPD/docs/configuration/limesdr-pcie-5g.rst

    The board LimeSDR-PCIe-5G incorporates three LMS7002M ICs, named with LMS1, LMS2, LMS3.

    For DPD demonstration the LMS1 and LMS3 are used.
 Two transmitter channels (named with channels A and B) are implemented by LMS1.
    The DPD monitoring paths are realized by two LMS3 receiver paths.
-The TQM8M9079 PAs, which are employed for DPD demonstration, are embedded on the board, located in LMS1 transmit paths.
+The pre-driver TQM8M9079 PAs are embedded on the board, located in LMS1 transmit paths.

    The LMS2 is used for 5G signal transmission and implements two transceiver chains.